 With character and competence, you will discover unlimited possibilities.
 You will see challenges overcome with determination, solutions achieved with creativity, opportunities uncovered with alertness, and relationships maintained with patience and forgiveness...Success is not limited to the elite or the rich.
 It is available to each person who develops the inward motivation to do what is right." ("What is Character", by Character First)

-Here's one of the ways we teach character to our children
+One of the ways we teach character to our children

 When I began homeschooling in 2003 I attended my first W.H.O.
 Convention (Washington Homeschool Organization) curriculum fair at the Puyallup Fair Grounds.
-One of the gems I came across was this curriculum for teaching character, called Character First for elementary aged children 6-12 years-old (although I've used it with 4-year-olds successfully, and with our oldest who is 13-year-old).
+One of the gems I came across was this curriculum for teaching character, called Character First geared for elementary aged children 6-12 years-old (although I've used it with 4-year-olds successfully, and with our oldest who is 15-year-old).
 It's awesome - one of the best teaching items I've ever purchased.
 I highly recommend this method for teaching character traits.